Defining Supervised Learning

 There are two types of supervised learning techniques, classification and regression.
 These are two vastly different methods.
 But how do we identify which one to use and when?
 Let’s get into that now.

-Classification is used to identify labels or groups.
+Supervised Learning classification is used to identify labels or groups.
 This technique is used when the input data can be segregated into categories or can be tagged.
 If we have an algorithm that is supposed to label ‘male’ or ‘female,’ ‘cats’ or ‘dogs,’ etc., we can use the classification technique.
 Here, finite sets are distinguished into discrete labels.

 A practical example of the classification technique would be the categorization of a set of financial transactions as fraudulent or non-fraudulent.
 Some of the common applications built around this technique are recommendations, speech recognition, medical imaging, etc.